rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthentication;
 {{< /highlight >}}

+That's it for the higher order component.
 Last but not least, the only consumer of the authenticated user object, the Navigation component, needs to know about the change from passing the object via context rather than props.
 Even though the Navigation component is a functional stateless component, it can access React's context in its second argument in the function signature.
+The props are not used anymore.

 In *src/components/Navigation.js* file: